We built our company

 Profitability Engine

-Real-time CM3 per product across representative commerce, inventory, ads, analytics, and finance sources.
-Shopify, Stockagile, and Holded are typical examples.
-Every product has a live CM3 number.
+Real-time CM3 per product across commerce, inventory, ads, analytics, and accounting.
+Every SKU gets a live margin number.

 06